vicious-widgets/vicious/README.md

   * FreeBSD: takes the thermal zone as an argument, i.e. `"0"`
 - Returns:
   * returns 1st value as temperature of requested thermal zone

+**vicious.widgets.uptime**

+Provides system uptime and load information.
+Supported platform: Linux, FreeBSD.

+- Arguments:
+  * None
+- Returns:
+  * returns 1st value as uptime in days, 2nd as uptime in hours, 3rd as uptime in minutes, 4th as load average for past 1 minute, 5th for 5 minutes and 6th for 15 minutes

 **vicious.widgets.volume**